Which strands will it fit with?

 - Most migrants on ships to New Zealand received a subsidised or free passage from an emigration company or the New Zealand government.
 They didn’t have cabins, but lived in bunkrooms below deck.
 They did all their own cleaning and washing, and were allocated ship chores.

-- Ill health was a big problem below deck in steerage class; it was often dark, damp and crawling with ticks, cockroaches, and rats.
-There were outbreaks of serious diseases, such as measles, diphtheria, scarlet fever, typhoid, small pox, and tuberculosis - the youngest were often the hardest hit.
-‘Another beautiful boy died at 4 this morning…God grant that it will be the last…the Dr. ordered everyone down stairs to go on deck while the place was fumigated with hot vinegar and cayenne pepper’ - Elizabeth Yeoman, passenger on the John Duncan, 1863.
+- Ill health was a big problem below deck in steerage class, where it was often dark, damp and crawling with ticks, cockroaches, and rats.
+There were outbreaks of serious diseases, such as measles, diphtheria, scarlet fever, typhoid, small pox, and tuberculosis

 - However, not all migrant ships were disease-ridden.
 If they struck good weather, the passengers might not fare too badly.
-In fact, there was even organised leisure time, such as dancing on deck, however, it was usually separated by class.
-‘Everyone are on deck wither playing at Cards Dominoes or Draughts which seems to put a lot of them into ecstacys as they are in a Roaring mood’ - William Smith, passenger on the Nelson, 1862.
+In fact, there was even organised leisure time, such as dancing on deck.
+‘Everyone are on deck wither playing at Cards Dominoes or Draughts which seems to put a lot of them into ecstacys as they are in a Roaring mood’ wrote William Smith, passenger on the Nelson, 1862.
+However, the various social classes usually spent their leisure time apart, and did different activities.

 Possible topics for discussion

-- Why would anyone want to endure these conditions?
-Why did people want to come to New Zealand?
-There are many reasons people emigrated to New Zealand.
-Some wanted to escape the poverty and desperation of their homelands, some to possibly escape the law.
-Some people came to New Zealand attracted by the propaganda put out by the New Zealand Company - about a clean, green prosperous new country, where people could start all over again.
-Some were whalers, sealers, missionaries, or gold diggers.
+There are many reasons people wanted to emigrate to New Zealand, despite the difficult voyage.
+Some longed to escape the poverty and desperation of their homelands – or the law.
+Some emigrants were attracted by the propaganda put out by the New Zealand Company about a clean, green prosperous new country, where people could start all over again.
+Others who came were whalers, sealers, missionaries, or gold diggers.

 - Do you think immigrants in the nineteenth century would have liked it here?
 Why/why not?